-Although undisputedly important, pursuing meso-level research can be challenging (House et al., 1995).
-When one defines meso-level research as research that includes activities and processes that take place between the micro and macro, this challenge comes into stark relief.
-"Micro" and "macro" are defined relative to each other, and there are a number of potentially relevant "levels" for both predictors and criteria, including individuals, dyads, small groups, organizations, industries, and societies.
-The number of possible combinations is extensive; comments by Klein and Kozlowski (2000) were helpful for our definitional analysis.
+While undisputedly important, pursuing meso-level research can be challenging (House et al., 1995).
+When we define meso-level research (i.e., research that includes activities and processes that take place between the micro and macro) this challenge comes into stark relief.
+Micro and macro are defined relative to each other, and there are a number of potentially relevant "levels" for both the predictors and criteria including: individuals, dyads, small groups, organizations, industries, and societies.
+The number of possible combinations is extensive and comments by Klein and Kozlowski (2000) were helpful for our definitional analysis.
 We are particularly interested in how the behaviors that occur in dyads or existing groups (our independent variable) influence individual members to quit (our dependent variable).
-Rousseau (1985) described such an influence process as a cross-level phenomenon.
+This is described as a cross-level phenomenon by Rousseau (1985).

 In our case, the phenomenon of interest is turnover contagion.
-More specifically, each person's job embeddedness reflects an overall "stuckness" in the job (the inverse of which is a willingness to leave), which can be contagiously transferred through modeling or direct interaction with coworkers.
+More specifically, each person's job embeddedness reflects an overall "stuckness" in the job (the inverse of which is a willingness to leave), which can be "contagiously" transferred through modeling or direct interaction with coworkers.
 In actual work situations, individuals may work at various times with just one other individual (i.e., dyadically) or, as is increasingly common, in project teams, departments, and independent branches (i.e., in a small group).
-In a small group, any given individual is likely to send turnover contagion stimuli to a number of others as well as receive this sort of leaving stimuli from a number of others.
+In a small group, any given individual is likely to send turnover contagion stimuli to a number of others as well as receive this sort of leaving stimuli from a number of others in both dyadic and larger group settings.

 If a researcher wants to capture the cumulative influence of coworkers on a focal actor's turnover decision, it is necessary to somehow combine the contagious effects of multiple group members (Klein & Kozlowski, 2000).
 The simplest way to do this is to aggregate the scores of coworkers who are known to work closely with an individual on those variables that have been theorized to be associated with the turnover contagion process-in short, job embeddedness and job search behaviors.
-Thus, we propose to test whether the average of coworkers' job embeddedness scores for a natural group influences individual employee turnover and, if so, whether the coworkers' average level of job search behaviors mediates this relationship.
+As such, we propose to test whether the average of coworkers' job embeddedness scores for a natural group influences individual employee turnover, and, if so, whether this relationship is mediated by the coworkers' average level of job search behaviors.

 It is important to point out two statistical issues related to this conceptualization.
 First, given that a focal individual is nested in a group, it is important to control for a focal individual's own level of job embeddedness or job search behavior in any multilevel statistical test (Klein & Kozlowski, 2000).
 All subsequent analyses do this.
 Second, this measurement process does not depend on employees coming to some sort of socially agreed upon consensus about job embeddedness or about job search behaviors.
 For example, one popular type of meso-level research links group-level consensus about something (e.g., norms, mood, etc.) to individual behavior.
-Chan described these as "direct consensus models" (1998).
+Chan describes these as "direct consensus" models (1998).
 Our theoretical model is not one of direct consensus.
-As such, the methodological standards used to verify direct consensus effects (i.e., high degrees of agreement as assessed by intraclass correlations, or $R{\rm wg}$ statistics) would be meaningless for our analysis.
-Instead, coworkers' job embeddedness represents what Chan (1998) called an "additive index model" that does not hinge upon agreement, but is instead about whether relevant social comparisons prompt looking for a different job.
+As such, the methodological standards used to verify direct consensus effects (i.e., high degrees of agreement as assessed by intra-class correlations or Rwg statistics) would be meaningless for our analysis.
+Instead, CJE represents what Chan (1998) calls an

+"additive index" model which does not hinge upon agreement, but is instead about whether relevant social comparisons prompt looking for a different job.